 c) Service area list;

-d) Allowed NSSAI;

-e) Network identity and Time zone information (Full name for network, Short name for network, Local time zone, Universal time and local time zone, Network daylight saving time); and
+d) Network identity and Time zone information (Full name for network, Short name for network, Local time zone, Universal time and local time zone, Network daylight saving time); and

-f) LADN information;
+e) LADN information;

 Editor's note: It is FFS which configuration parameters are updated by this procedure (e.g. policy information).